What is a Brake Rotor?

 These pads are installed by pairs in the caliper.
 In between the pads is the brake disc.
 When the inner pad is pushed by the piston both the pads will squeeze the disc to halt the car.

-You can have different pad models that fit your car here
+You can have different pad models that fit your car here or just click the image above.

 Looking for parts that fit your car, it’s just around your corner you can find it through the websites and this is just one of them.
 Find here.